dcdpr/libtxref/README.md

 make test
 ```

-### Installing prerequirements
+### Installing prerequisites

 If the above doesn't work, you probably need to install some
-prerequirements.
-For example, on a fresh Debian Stretch system:
+prerequisites.
+For example, on a fresh Debian 10 ("buster") system:

 ```
 sudo apt-get update